Oisin-Ivory/WAD-API-LABS-2020/README.md

 Once it has installed the packages, add the .env file as below., then use 'npm start'

 for the React App,
-Unzip the react app, create a .env file and add "REACT_APP_TMDB_KEY=" followed by your key. then run 'npm install', once that is complete, then yse 'npm start'
+Unzip the react app, then run 'npm install', once that is complete, then yse 'npm start'
 ```